-Each term, the Director of Field Placement and Teacher Certification arranges for student teaching placements in area schools after consultation with University supervisors and/or other Education Department faculty.
+Each term, the Director of Field Placement and Teacher Certification arranges for student teaching

 In the initial contact, the schools receive information about the dates of the student teaching term and the number and types of placements desired in those schools.
 Cooperating teachers are selected within the schools based on the criteria outlined in Part V of this handbook.
 Careful professional judgment is exercised in the placement of student teachers.